training@oraclesafety.net | (+44) 07788 520642

 Safety Consultants | 30+ years frontline experience

-Permit to Work – Knowledge Hub
+Permit to Work · Knowledge Hub

 A complete reference for understanding, designing and operating permit to work systems

 Permit to work is one of the most widely used and widely misunderstood safety management tools in industry.
-It is applied in environments ranging from hospital estates and university campuses to offshore platforms and petrochemical complexes.
-It is required by law in certain circumstances, recommended in many more, and misused in ways that create the appearance of safety management without the substance.
+It is applied in hospital estates and university campuses, on offshore platforms and across petrochemical complexes.
+It is required by law in certain circumstances, recommended in many more, and routinely misused in ways that create the appearance of safety management without the substance.
+The PTW Knowledge Hub exists to address that gap.

 Permit to Work: History, Evolution and Why It Exists